LFGB vs FDA Testing

 Silicone products sold in Europe except for Germany & France must meet the European Food Contact Regulations – 1935/2004/EC.

-Silicone products sold in Germany & France must meet ‘LFGB’ testing regulations which is the toughest of all standards – this type of silicone material must pass more intensive testing and is therefore more expensive.
+Silicone products sold in Germany & France must meet ‘LFGB’ testing regulations which is the toughest of all standards – this type of silicone material must pass more intensive testing, is of a better quality and is therefore more expensive.
+It is also known as ‘Platinum Silicone’.

 “The LFBG (Lebensmittel-, Bedarfsgegenstände-und Futtermittelgesetzbuch, or “Foods, Consumer Goods and Feedstuffs Code”) is sometimes thought to be the European equivalent of the FDA.
 This is not quite correct.
 The LFGB is the German enactment of European law as operated by the Bundesinstitut für Risikobewertung (BfR).
 The BfR recommendations for food-contact materials are some of the more comprehensive in the EU”.
 Reference.